How Can Manufacturers Take Advantage of IoT, Machine Learning and Big Data?

 The next five years, however, are poised to become crucial in terms of growth.
-The global IoT in manufacturing industry is expected to witness a significant within the 2017-2024 period.
+The global IoT in manufacturing industry is expected to witness a significant CAGR of 29.4% within the 2017-2024 period.
 Such exceptional growth can be attributed to several factors:

 Increased digitization among enterprise manufacturers and a growing number of SMEs, building their operations using advanced tech stack from day one.
 The majority of modern ERP systems are already IoT-ready and include gateways to receive information from sensors installed in equipment, making IoT adoption the next logical step towards developing a better line of command.